dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 }
 ```

-The only method that we had to implement is the `loadUserByUsername` one.
-When a user tries to authenticate, this method receives its username, searches in the database for a record containing it, and (if found) returns an instance of `User`.
+The only method that we had to implement is `loadUserByUsername`.
+When a user tries to authenticate, this method receives the username, searches the database for a record containing it, and (if found) returns an instance of `User`.
 The properties of this instance (`username` and `password`) are then checked against the credentials passed by the user in the login request.
-This last process is executed outside this class, by the *Spring Security* framework.
+This last process is executed outside this class, by the Spring Security framework.

-We can now rest assured that our endpoints won't be publicly exposed and that we can support authentication and authorization with *JWTs* on *Spring Boot* properly.
-To check everything, let's run our application (through the *IDE* or through `gradle bootRun`) and issue the following requests:
+We can now rest assured that our endpoints won't be publicly exposed and that we can support authentication and authorization with JWTS on Spring Boot properly.
+To check everything, let's run our application (through the IDE or through `gradle bootRun`) and issue the following requests:

 ```bash
 # issues a GET request to retrieve tasks with no JWT